 Receiver requirements

-A STA maintains one or more duplicate detection caches.Table 10-6 (Receiver caches) defines the conditions under which a duplication detection cache is supported and the rules followed by the receiver for the cache.
+A STA maintains one or more duplicate detection caches.
+An MLD maintains one or more duplicate detection caches.
+Table 10-6 (Receiver caches) defines the conditions under which a duplication detection cache is supported and the rules followed by the receiver for the cache.
 When a Data, Management or Extension frame is received, a record of that frame is inserted in an appropriate cache.
 That record is identified by a sequence number and possibly other information from the MAC control fields of the frame.
 When a Data, Management or Extension frame is received in which the Retry subfield of the Frame Control field is equal to 1, the appropriate cache, if any, is searched for a matching frame.
 In DMG, when a group addressed frame is received the appropriate cache is searched for a matching frame.
 (11ah)When a PV1 Data frame or PV1 Management frame is received, the appropriate cache is searched for a matching frame, regardless of the presence of the Retry subfield of the Frame Control field.
 If the search is successful, the frame is considered to be a duplicate.
 Duplicate frames are discarded.

 NOTE—The receiver STA performs the Ack and (for an AP) PS procedures on all received frames requiring immediate acknowledgment(#1442), even if the frame is discarded due to duplicate filtering.